-1. Students must be making satisfactory progress toward graduation.

-2. If a student receives a failing grade on a quarter class, he/she is ineligible to participate for two school weeks commencing with the day report cards are issued and they must be passing in the course to become eligible following the 2 weeks.
+- 1. Students must be making satisfactory progress toward graduation. - 2.
+If a student receives a failing grade on a quarter class, he/she is ineligible to participate for two school weeks commencing with the day report cards are issued and they must be passing in the course to become eligible following the 2 weeks.
 If a student receives a failing grade in a quarter class he/she is ineligible to participate for 2 school weeks.
-The teacher will identify failures within 2 school days of the end of the quarter.

-3. If a student receives an incomplete on their report card, he/she is ineligible to participate until the incomplete becomes a passing grade.

-4. Sebeka Schools recognizes that studies consistently show participation in band and/or choir to be beneficial to a student's academic performance in all subjects.
+The teacher will identify failures within 2 school days of the end of the quarter. - 3.
+If a student receives an incomplete on their report card, he/she is ineligible to participate until the incomplete becomes a passing grade. - 4.
+Due to the inconsistency of the grading for students who are taking online college classes, it will be at the discretion of the Principal to determine if a college student is ineligible. - 5.
+Sebeka Schools recognizes that studies consistently show participation in band and/or choir to be beneficial to a student's academic performance in all subjects.
 Sebeka Schools also recognizes that unlike sporting events, a substitute cannot take the place of a student in an instrumental or vocal contest due to the specific preparation needed for each individual part.
 Therefore, when one student is not able to compete, it becomes a detriment to the entire ensemble.